MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 This setting can be changed after initial creation of the indexer, however the structure of the resulting search documents might change depending on the Markdown content.

 ## Supported Markdown elements

 Markdown parsing will only split content based on headers.
-All other elements such as lists, code blocks, tables, etc., are treated as plaintext.
+All other elements such as lists, code blocks, tables, and so forth, are treated as plain text and passed into a content field.

 <a name="parsing-markdown-one-to-many"></a>

 ## Sample Markdown content

-The following Markdown content will be used for the examples on this page:
+The following Markdown content is used for the examples on this page:

 ```md
 # Section 1